beakerbrowser/beaker/README.md

 - `BEAKER_USER_DATA_PATH`: override the user-data path, therefore changing where data is read/written.
 Useful for testing.
 For default value see `userData` in the [electron docs](https://electron.atom.io/docs/api/app/#appgetpathname).
 - `BEAKER_DAT_QUOTA_DEFAULT_BYTES_ALLOWED`: override the default max-quota for bytes allowed to be written by a dat site.
 Useful for testing.
 Default value is `'500mb'`.
 This can be a Number or a String.
 Check [bytes.parse](https://github.com/visionmedia/bytes.js/tree/a4b9af2bf289175f12b3538eb172f2489844b1ec#bytesparsestringnumber-value-numbernull) for supported units and abbreviations.

+## Vulnerability disclosure

+See [SECURITY.md](./SECURITY.md) for reporting security issues and vulnerabilities.

 ## Known issues